KevinCepria/Natours-Project-Udemy/README.md

 - You are good to go

 To continue without using docker
+- Run "npm install"
-- Run command "npm run start"
+- Run "npm run start"
 - Open project on localhost:8080
 - You are good to go